gouthamgo/react-weather-app/README.md

-# React app using API
+# React app using API- to check weather

 # Getting Started with Create React App